Saying bye to plastic: What Kiwi shops say about Government's plan to ban single-use plastic bags

 Countdown was the first New Zealand supermarket to commit to phasing out single-use plastic bags by the end of 2018, in October last year.

-Since then a string of other supermarket brands and other retailers such as Mitre 10 and The Warehouse have committed.
+Since then a string of other supermarket brands and other retailers such as Mitre 10 and The Warehouse have made the commitment.

-New Zealand's largest retailer The Warehouse Group, which operates Noel Leeming, The Warehouse, Warehouse Stationery and Torpedo7, today announced it would say goodbye to plastic bags offered at its checkouts.
+New Zealand's largest retail company The Warehouse Group, which operates Noel Leeming, The Warehouse, Warehouse Stationery and Torpedo7, today announced it would say goodbye to plastic bags at its checkouts.

 "This is a historic occasion for New Zealand's environment and we're very proud to be standing alongside Prime Minister Ardern and associate environment minister Eugenie Sage as they propose this legislation," Pejman Okhovat, chief executive of The Warehouse and Warehouse Stationery, said.